Burgy-dev/video-adder/README.md

 ## update_keyframes.py
 - This file can be used to update an individual mod.
 You must put this outside of your mods folder (so in the app_userdata folder).
-- However, all it looks for is a folder called "mods", so you could put it somewhere else to test it first (like on your desktop or something, in a structure like C:\users\you\Desktop\test\mods.
+- However, all it looks for is a folder called "mods", so you could put it somewhere else to test it first (like on your desktop or something, in a structure like ~\Desktop\test\mods.
 In this case, you'd put it in the test folder).
 - To change which mod it's updating, just change the "Mod_Name" variable at the top to whatever mod you want to update.

 ## update_all_keyframes.py